ome/omero-documentation/contributing/jekyll.rst

   the master branch of the source code.
 Website tags must follow the [Calendar Versioning](http://calver.org/#youtube-dl) scheme using the tag date
-- after pushing the tag, an artifact of the static website will be be built by [Travis CI](https://travis-ci.org/openmicroscopy/www.openmicroscopy.org) and deployed as an asset of the associated `GitHub release <https://github.com/openmicroscopy/www.openmicroscopy.org/releases>`_
+- after pushing the tag, an artifact of the static website will be built by [Travis CI](https://travis-ci.org/openmicroscopy/www.openmicroscopy.org) and deployed as an asset of the associated `GitHub release <https://github.com/openmicroscopy/www.openmicroscopy.org/releases>`_
 - a PR can then be opened against the